crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 Notice from Evolution of Wi-Fi Security in WPA, WPA2, and WPA3 Table that WPA, WPA2, and WPA3 support 802.1x or enterprise authentication, which implies EAP-based authentication.
 However, the WPA versions do not require any specific EAP method.
 Instead, "the Wi-Fi Alliance certifies interoperability with well-known EAP methods like EAP-TLS, PEAP, EAP-TTLS, and EAP-SIM" (Odom, 2020, p.
 717).

-### Evolution of Wi-Fi Security: WPA, WPA2, and WPA3
+### Evolution of Wi-Fi security: WPA, WPA2, and WPA3

 This table compares the key authentication and encryption features across the three major Wi-Fi security certifications, highlighting the progressive improvements in protecting wireless networks.